DMovies - Your platform for thought-provoking cinema

 The film is dedicated to the people who devote their lives to power plants “so that the rest of us can have electricity”, falling short of making any explicit political statements.
 It doesn’t need to.
 The disturbing imagery does the dirty job.

-Nuclear Nomads just premiered at the 73rd Berlin International Film Festival, as part of the the German Cinema Perspective section.
+Nuclear Nomads premiered at the 73rd Berlin International Film Festival, when this piece was originally written.
+It shows online for free throughout the entire month of December as part of ArteKino 2024.

 By Victor Fraga - 25-02-2023